 From the ferry dock, we bypassed the church and restaurants and followed the signs to the Eiskapelle.
 It’s about a six kilometer walk (round trip), and starts off on an easy, wide path.

 Here was got amazing views of the gray and white striped Mount Watzmann and back at misty Königsee.
 Seeing this view is worth the ferry trip in itself.
 After the big meadow, the trail crosses a bridge, passes a small chapel (not the Ice Chapel) and starts to climb up the canyon.
+If it was clear before, we were now enraptured by the Berchtesgaden National Park winter.

 We popped out into a boulder field below the mountain and watched snow tumble down Watzmann in loud snowfalls.
 You should watch the video for this.